| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 and a new job description.

-When "ye were the servants of sin, ye were free from righteousness",
+When "ye were the servants of sin, ye were free from righteousness," but now ye are "free from sin.”

 We can sin, and we do sin, but we shouldn't

-1 Cor.10:13 says, "There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it." ~ ~ ~ ~ ~ ~
+1 Corinthians 10:13 says, "There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it." ~ ~ ~ ~ ~ ~ Romans 6:22-23 "But now being made free from sin, and become servants to God, ye

 As we begin

-Yes, marriage begins with a solemn promise, given before God.
+Yes, marriage begins with a solemn promise given before God.
 It is a binding contract, in force "unto death due do us part."
-V2-3 "--- but if the husband be dead, she
+V 2-3 "--- but if the husband be dead, she is

-is loosed from the law of her husband.
+loosed from the law of her husband.
 And then Paul makes his application.
-V4 "Wherefore,
+V 4 "Wherefore,

-another, even to him who is raised from the dead".
+even to him who is raised from the dead.”

 we are delivered from the law, that being dead wherein we were held; that we